Christmas In Amsterdam: What You Need To Know by JetSettingFools.com

 Christmas Lunch Amsterdam

 Many locals celebrate the holiday with Christmas Lunch in Amsterdam.
-Typically, lunch – or Christmas Brunch – is eaten at home with family and friends.
+Typically the Dutch Christmas Brunch is eaten at home with family and friends.
 For visitors, there are a few restaurants that are open for Christmas Day lunch in Amsterdam…but not many.
 Instead, an easy – yet so very Amsterdam – Christmas lunch could be a simple charcuterie platter of local cheeses and meat.
-This could work in a hotel room or, if it is nice enough outside, as a picnic.
+This could work in an apartment or hotel room, but if it is nice enough outside, as a picnic along a canal or in a park.

 Christmas Dinner Amsterdam